Garypls/OrbitLink/README.txt

 Guide on How to Use OrbitLink

 1. Running OrbitLink:
-   - After downloading OrbitLink, extract the folder somewhere and simply double-click the `orbitlink.exe` file to launch the application.
+   - After downloading OrbitLink, extract the folder somewhere and simply double-click the `OrbitLink.exe` file to launch the application.
 Make sure Destiny 2 is started and you're sitting in orbit while running in “Windowed Fullscreen / Borderless”.

 2. Join a Fireteam Using the Hotkey:
-   - Mouse-over a Bungie ID (e.g., Player#1234) from a post in Disocrd.
+   - Mouse-over a Bungie ID (e.g., Player#1234) from a message in Disocrd.
-   - Press the assigned hotkey (default is `F4`).
+   - Press your assigned hotkey (default is `F4`).
    - OrbitLink will automatically join the fireteam using the copied Bungie ID.

 3. Manually Enter a Bungie ID: